Opernhaus vorm Salztor: History

 The stage technology in Naumburg can only be reconstructed today on the basis of the requirements for the plays performed.
 There were probably three fields on the stage, one behind the other (including Bühnenprospekt), as was required in the play Das verwirrte Haus Jacob.

 The Duke tried to rival the Leipzig opera house, and over the years engaged composers such as Schürmann, Heinichen, Stölzel, Johann Friedrich Fasch, and Barthold Feind.
-The "Leipzig style", of not only purely German operas operas were performed, but also purely Italian operas and German operas with Italian interludes, also prevailed in Naumburg.
+The "Leipzig style", of not only purely German operas were performed, but also purely Italian operas and German operas with Italian interludes, also prevailed in Naumburg.
 Since the other Thuringian princes were probably regular guests at the Naumburg opera house, they had noticeably fewer operas staged at their courts during the Naumburg opera period, as they could satisfy their opera interests in Naumburg.

 The Naumburg opera house was destroyed by fire on 30 April 1716 and was not rebuilt afterwards.
 In 1717, two opera performances from 1717 in took place at the Residenzhaus am Markt.

 Since the Duke lost the administration of the Protestant Bishopric of Naumburg-Zeitz on 2 May 1717, due to his conversion to Catholicism, and had to cede the Duchy of Saxe-Zeitz to the Electorate of Saxony, the youngest Saxon secundogeniture came to an end, which also meant the end of Naumburg's opera history.

 The ruins of the opera house stood at least until 1752.
 The site of the old opera house was later rebuilt, and house the Naumburg City Archives.